Scareware: What It Is, Examples, and How to Remove It

 • Don't click on malware notifications: If you receive a pop-up notification or an email claiming your device has a virus, don't click on it.

 • Close the entire browser: Avoid accidental downloads by shutting down your browser instead of the pop-up.
 Clicking on the "X" of the pop-up may result in downloading malware or staying in a loop of notifications.
-The only option to safely get out of a scareware pop-up is to close the entire browser.
+The only safe option to get out of a scareware pop-up is to close the entire browser.
 You may need to use your device's task manager to forcibly quit the browser.

 • Enable pop-up blockers: Your browser can block pop-ups.
 This can reduce your chances of receiving scareware notifications.